frc9153/HauntedHouse/README.md

-# Giselle
+# HauntedHouse
+2D visualization for experimental FRC movement with JS canvas

+## Giselle-1
 >*"To our feet.
 The final door is not far."*

-Giselle is an experimental pathfinding system for FRC team 9153.
+Experimental pathfinding system for avoiding bots and walls and stuff